January 21, 2020

 For example, a product that is in close contact with a mold during plastic molding by injection is strongly charged.
 An electrostatic discharge occurs the moment it is separated from the mold.
 Thus, when the formed product generates electrostatic discharge, traces of discharge can be seen on the surface.
 This is what happens when the electrostatic discharge occurs and the dust in the air is attached to it.

-Friction charging phenomenon occurs when materials are not just in contact but rubbed against each other.
-The material becomes then charged to the + or – pole and static electricity is generated.
+The Friction charging phenomenon occurs when materials are not just in contact, but are rubbed against each other.
+The material becomes charged to the + or – pole and static electricity is generated.

 The principal of the electron transfer mechanism remains the same as the contact charging phenomenon.

 Friction charging and peeling charging generate larger electrostatic discharge than contact charging.

 This can lead to several incidents such as an explosion accident during cleaning, a failure that reduces production efficiency in the production process, semiconductors, etc.